 Femorocele repair; Herniorrhaphy; Hernioplasty - femoral

 Dunbar KB, Jeyarajah DR. Abdominal hernias and gastric volvulus.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 26.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 27.